ttys3/vim-todo-highlight/README.md

 This plugin helps you to remember the `TODO:` and `FIXME:` you have written in your code by highlighting them inside vim.

 ### Usage
-Just type `TODO:` or `FIXME:` inside a comment and this plugin will highlight it for you.
+Just type `TODO` or `FIXME` inside a comment and this plugin will highlight it for you.

 ## Configuration
 ### Default configuration